conduktor/conduktor-gateway-demos/failover/Readme.md

 ### Step 4: Produce and replicate

 Let's produce a messages into our topic.
-A client produces messages to Gateway, gateway passes them on to the prod cluster and a replicator copyies them to dr.
+A client produces messages to Gateway, gateway passes them on to the prod cluster and a replicator copyis them to dr.

 ```bash
 for a in {1..5}; do echo "someRecord$a" | docker-compose exec -T kafka-client \